oluwafemidan/webscrape-notify/README.md

-# Notification Service Telegram Bot
+# Web Scrape Notify

-A NodeJS Application that monitors a website for changes, scrap webpage and sends notifications via Telegram when updates are detected.
+A modular NodeJS web scraping-based notification system for tracking website updates and sending alerts via Telegram, email, and more.

 ## Features